EECS150/asic-labs-fa22/project/final.md

 ### Division of Labor

-Include a section in the report where you explain how you divided up the work between your partners.
+Each team member will **individually** submit a division of labor report to Gradescope.

-Please be specific about how each member had which contribution on different parts of the project.
+Explain specifically about how you divided up the work, and how much you perceive each member contributed to the different parts of the project.
+If there were any concerns on collaboration, feel free to express it in the individual report.

-You do not need to have separate reports between partners.
-If you have had issues with collaboration, please contact the GSI privately as soon as possible.

 ## Acknowledgement